-Dr Rachel Bennett is Research Fellow on the project and based at the University of Warwick.
-Her previous research interests have focused upon various aspects of British criminal history and her PhD examined capital punishment and the treatment of the criminal corpse in eighteenth- and early nineteenth-century Scotland.
+Dr Rachel Bennett was Research Fellow on the project and based at the University of Warwick.
+Her previous research interests focused upon various aspects of British criminal history and her PhD examined capital punishment and the treatment of the criminal corpse in eighteenth- and early nineteenth-century Scotland, resulting in her 2018 book, Capital Punishment and the Criminal Corpse in Scotland, 1740-1834 (Palgave).
 Her strand of the current project examines women, health care and maternity in English and Irish prisons.
 The research addresses broad questions surrounding access and entitlement to medical care within the prison and examines them from the female perspective.
 It questions the role of the prison medical officer in shaping the daily prison routine and whether there was, and is, an acknowledgement that penal provision must be differentiated, first on the basis of gender but also if a woman is pregnant.
 In addition, the research delves into the question of whether ‘innocent’ infants were, and are, more entitled to medical care, both pre- and post-natal, than their incarcerated mothers and how this impacts upon the treatment of pregnant prisoners in theory and in practice.

-Dr Janet Weston is a Research Fellow (2 years) based at the London School of Hygiene and Tropical Medicine, supervised by Professor Virginia Berridge who is carrying out research on the history of HIV/AIDS in prisons.
+Dr Janet Weston was Research Fellow (2 years) based at the London School of Hygiene and Tropical Medicine, supervised by Professor Virginia Berridge who carried out research on the history of HIV/AIDS in prisons.
 Janet completed her PhD at Birkbeck, University of London, in 2015, on medical approaches to sexual offenders.
-Her research examined the causes and cures that were proposed by psychotherapists, prison doctors, and other specialists in England in the early to mid twentieth century, in their efforts to explain and reduce sexual crime.
+Her research examined the causes and cures that were proposed by psychotherapists, prison doctors, and other specialists in England in the early to mid twentieth century, in their efforts to explain and reduce sexual crime, resulting in her 2018 Bloomsbury publication Medicine, the Penal System and Sexual Crimes in England, 1919–1960s: Diagnosing Deviance.
 Her research interests encompass histories of medicine and psychiatry, sexuality and gender, law, and criminology, crime, and punishment.
 During her PhD she taught undergraduate study skills and modern British history, and was one of the organisers of the Wellcome funded ‘Alternative Psychiatric Narratives’ conference in May 2014.
 She is also involved in the Raphael Samuel History Centre, and mentors young people with the educational charity Arts Emergency.
 Before returning to academia she worked in the charity sector.

 Nicholas Duvall (Jan 2015-Jan 2017)